-- Remove the beef from heat and stir in the burger seasoning, salt/pepper, cheese and sweet pickles.
+- Remove the beef from heat and stir in the burger seasoning, salt/pepper, cheese, and sweet pickles.

-- Once the cheese is melted through and the beef mixture is well combined start assembling your egg rolls.
+- Once the cheese is melted through and the beef mixture is well-combined start assembling your egg rolls.

 - If you are not used to assembling egg rolls here is a really helpful link to guide you.
-You will notice this recipe uses an egg wash which I don’t use.
+You will notice this video uses an egg wash which I don’t use.
 How to roll

 - While the egg rolls are baking mix together all of the sauce ingredients in a bowl and refrigerate until ready to serve.